mstocco/mariostoc.co/content/traininglog/20220515-ironman2022-15weeksout.md

 I worked my way up to _Wilkinson_ and _West Saanich Road_ before doubling back to _Admirals Road_; mostly on the gravel surface.

-Had 300 calories (Gu gels), lots of water and zero GI.
+Had 300 calories (Gu gels), lots of water (running vest) and zero GI.

 <!---->
 ## MONDAY MAY 16 🌤